laur1s/laur1s.github.io/content/posts/cloudfront-functions.md

 ```

 ## Conclusion
+It\'s not a solution what I expected when I tweeted about custom security headers.
+I thought it could be possible to simply have a section in cloudfront console where you can specify the custom headers without needing to write any Javascript code.

-Cloudfront functions is a great tool if you need to do simple tasks like modifying response or request headers.
-It\'s more simple to use than Lambda@Edge and also provides simplified debugging, deployment, and monitoring options.
-I would like to be able to migrate all my lambda@edge code to Cloudfront Functions but as of now it\'s not supported by any infrastructure as a code tool.
+However, Cloudfront functions is still a more convenient tool than Lambda@Edge if you need to do simple tasks like modifying response or request headers.
+It\'s more simple to use and provides simplified debugging, deployment, and monitoring options.
+I would like to be able to migrate all my Lambda@Edge code to Cloudfront Functions but as of now it\'s not supported by any infrastructure as a code tool.
 Personally, I think that having multiple ways to work with Cloudfront(Lambda@Edge and CF Functions) adds some complexity but CF functions looks like a great tool when you don\'t need full capabilities of Lambda and also provides a nicer developer experience.

 Update: